 Medical Treatment for your auto accident injury is critically important

-Skip the read and schedule a free auto accident consultation with Attorney Eric Johnson Esq!
+Skip the read and schedule a free auto accident consultation with Attorney B. Patrick Agnew Esq!

 Whether you are involved in a motor vehicle collision or not, common sense tells us to make certain we obtain proper medical care when necessary.
 If you are not injured and don't require medical treatment following an accident, then don't go to the doctor just because you were involved in a wreck.
 We do not represent individuals who simply try to run up a bunch of medical bills in order to increase their personal injury claim.
 Advise your health care providers exactly what problems you are having.
 If your most serious injury is your shoulder, but you are also having knee pain, make certain that you tell your doctor about your knee as well, even if you think it will get better.
 If you wait for a year and never mention the knee pain that you experienced immediately after the wreck then, GUESS WHAT, the at-fault driver's insurance company will almost certainly argue that since you didn't complain of knee pain until one year post-accident that your knee injury was therefore not a result of the wreck.
 Consequently, it may be difficult for you to recover for your injury.

 HOW DO I PAY FOR MY MEDICAL TREATMENT?

 If you are involved in an accident and require medical treatment, how will you pay the healthcare providers?
 Some people may have many options, and others may only have one option.
 Options include:

 2. Medical expense coverage (no-fault insurance on the policy for the car your riding in and/or coverage on your own auto policy)